-For $69 a month, with the service that I received, the Gwynnie Bee subscription is most definitely not worth it.
+For $69 a month (you can now save 50% off here), with the service that I received, the Gwynnie Bee subscription is most definitely not worth it.
 The fitting of their clothing and their shipping was too inconsistent for me to feel like paying such a large amount for their subscription to even contemplate being worth it.

 What are some of your favorite plus size clothing subscriptions?